 The financial statements have been prepared in accordance with section 5(1)(a) of the Carbon Fund Act 2007 in a format that was approved by the Minister for the Environment, Heritage and Local Government, with the consent of the Minister for Finance.
-The reporting currency is the euro which is denoted by the symbol \in .
-Where used, \in m denotes million.
+Transactions are recognised using the cash basis of accounting as adjusted for accruals for amounts due and from Government entities.
+The reporting currency is the euro which is denoted by the symbol €.
+Where used, €m denotes million.